 Mindler’s blended treatment model

-At Mindler, we offer blended treatment to our patients.
-Blended treatment is the combination of online appointments with a Mindler psychologist, and working through interactive iCBT programmes in between sessions.
+At Mindler, we utilise blended treatment.
+Blended treatment is the combination of online appointments with a Mindler psychologist and working through interactive iCBT programmes in between sessions.

 Benefits of blended treatment